natecraddock/sessions.nvim/README.md

 project directory if that is what you desire.
 It also wouldn't be difficult to write an autocommand to load session files on nvim startup.

+This readme covers *most* of the features of sessions.nvim, but full documentation is found in the help file `:h sessions`.

 ## Example Usage

 Work on a project until ready to take a break.
 Run `:SessionsSave .session` to